-ATIA works tirelessly to provide marketing resources, education opportunities and advocacy statewide to our members and promote the Alaska tourism industry as a renewable resource and one of the state’s major economic forces.
+The Alaska Travel Industry Association (ATIA) works tirelessly to provide marketing resources, education opportunities, and statewide advocacy to promote the Alaska tourism industry as one of the state’s major economic forces.
 ATIA’s Tourism Works for Alaska initiative promotes the importance of tourism to our businesses and our communities.

 Alaska’s tourism industry is a renewable natural resource and a major contributor to Alaska’s economy.
-Explore ATIA’s collection of visitor industry data and see some highlights below:
+Explore ATIA’s collection of visitor industry research and see some highlights below:

 - Tourism is a renewable resource.

 - 2.7 million visitors came to Alaska between May of 2022 and April of 2023.

 - Visitor spending increased 40% from 2016 to 2022.

 - Travelers spend an average of 8.5 nights in the state.

 - Tourism is responsible for $3.9 billion in direct spending in 2022-23.

 - Tourism is responsible for $5.6 billion in total economic impact to Alaska in 2022-23.

 - 43,661 jobs were supported by the tourism industry in 2022-23 (Tourism Impact Report) out of 350,000 total statewide jobs (AK Monthly Employment Statistics), or 1 in 8 jobs.